ryomuk/test4004/README.md

 # test4004
-Test board for Intel MCS-4 (4004)  micro computer set
+Test system for Intel MCS-4 (4004)  micro computer set

 This document is written mostly in Japanese.
 If necessary, please use a translation service such as DeepL (I recommend this) or Google.